microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/updating.md

 Whichever type of installation that you run, you can uninstall and reinstall Microclimate to get the latest images.
 However, when images are updated, you can update the current images without removing the old ones first.

-#### Updating local installations of Microclimate
+### Updating local installations of Microclimate

 Before you run the update, you can check to see if you have the latest images:
 1. Run the `docker images` command.
 For each image that you have installed, this command gives you an image ID.
-2. Run the `docker image inspect <image ID>` command or, if you have grep, run the `docker inspect <image ID> | grep org.label-schema.build-date` command.
+2. Run the `docker image inspect <image ID>` command or, if you have grep, run the `docker inspect ibmcom/<image ID> | grep org.label-schema.build-date` command.
 Use the image ID that is associated with the image repository that is named on the [Microclimate versions with updates](updateslist) page for the version that you want to update.
 Output from this command produces data from which you can view the date.
 3. Look in the output for `"org.label-schema.build-date": "<date and time>"`.
     1. If the date in your output matches the date listed for your version on the [Microclimate versions with updates](updateslist) page, you have an earlier version of Microclimate, and you should upgrade.
     2. If the date is later than the date shown on the [Microclimate versions with updates](updateslist) page, you have the latest version and do not need to upgrade.